Caloundra, Sunshine Coast

 3. Passenger Endorsement

-4. Minimum flying hours are 150 hundred hours total time (including 100 hours total command, of which 25 hours must be in command of a recreational aircraft)
+4. Minimum flying hours are 150 hours total time (including 100 hours total command, of which 25 hours must be in command of a recreational aircraft)

 We are able to test our Instructor candidates in house without bringing in an outside examiner.
 We only accept a limited number of applicants for RAAUs Instructor Training each year.
 To discuss the price of tuition and to tailor a customised course to suit your availability, call our Chief Pilot on 0426 282 226, or email goflyaviation@gmail.com